7rooper/UE4_TressFX/README.md

 No. It uses some of the same systems and concepts as the Forward Renderer, but it is _not_ compatible with forward rendering.
 The lighting system is comparable to the "Translucency Surface Forward Shading" lighting mode.

-### What about VR or instanced stereo?
+### VR or instanced stereo?

-Those Probably will _not_ work without changes.
+These will Probably _not_ work without changes.
 Its not something I personally plan on adding, but pull requests are certainly welcome :)

 ### Raytracing?

-Not _yet_.
+Not _yet_. see see [here](https://github.com/kostenickj/UE4_TressFX/issues/22)

 ---